Banstead War Memorial.

 Theatre of War on some records is shown as Aldershot..
 This is an error should read 'France & Flanders'.

-Last updated 25 November 2009 following information received from Linda Payne.
+Last updated 6 Oct 2016 following further information about William's marriage, received from Linda Payne.